top of page

 They state this on the Catalyn page:

 The resulting whole food ingredients are then added to a formula that may include whole food extracts, animal tissue extracts, concentrates, botanicals, whole food isolates, and synthetic ingredients.”
+We have no idea what they mean by a "whole food" isolate, as the word isolate is entirely at odds with what it means to be whole food.

 Here is a list of the synthetic and isolated vitamins in Catalyn (there are other synthetic and isolated ingredients as well, such as calcium lactate and magnesium citrate):